BSD Router Project - Customised for HUBS

 switch, authentication is turned on for that interface.
 The

-next two, vr1
+next two, vr1 and vr2 are connected

 to other OSPF-speaking routers via wireless bridges and